cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 - #303 Force UI update every block with Omni transactions
 - #305 Change default confirm target to 6 blocks
 - #307 Update release notes for 0.0.10
-- #306 Bump version to Omni Core 0.0.10-rel
+- #306 Bump version to ZURBank 0.0.10-rel
 ```

 Credits
 =======

-Thanks to everyone who contributed to this release, and especially the Bitcoin Core developers for providing the foundation for Omni Core!
+Thanks to everyone who contributed to this release, and especially the Bitcoin Core developers for providing the foundation for ZURBank!